sedrickkeh/ecg-time-series/README.md

 python main.py --model (model_name) --image_transform (type_of_transform)
 ```

-Note: If --image_transform is "gaf" or "mtf", the --model has to be "efficientnet".
+Note: If `--image_transform` is "gaf" or "mtf", the `--model` has to be "efficientnet".

-Experiments are recorded inside `./logging`
+Use the `--logging` argument to keep track of experiments inside `./logging`